The ultimate countries

 Start with regions you know

-Learn country shapes and neighbors
+Learn shapes and neighbours

 Use mnemonic devices